NoviceDock/NoviceDock-Wiki/README.md

 ## Contribute
 ### Write For NoviceDock
 Did you feel lost when learning a new topic?
-Help others avoid that problem by putting together
+Help others avoid that problem by putting together a syllabus with all the resources you've scavaged from the internet.

 #### Steps to Writing a Syllabus
 1. Contact hello@novicedock.com with your syllabus idea.
 It does not have to fall into our current categories, but that would be preferred.